 Literacy is the first key competence.
 This is a definition of literacy: "Literacy is the ability to identify, understand, express, create and interpret concepts, feelings, facts, and opinions orally and in writing, using visual, audio, and digital materials, in all domains and contexts.
-It means the ability to communicate and relate successfully with others in an appropriate and creative manner.
+It means the ability to communicate and create successful relations with others, appropriately and creatively.
 The development of literacy is the foundation for further learning and further linguistic interaction.
 Depending on the circumstances, literacy can be developed in the mother tongue, the language of schooling and/or the official language of the country or region."
 (OJ 2018/C 189/01: 8)

-To describe literacy in simpler language, we could say:

-People have the literacy competence when they know how to find, understand, express, create and interpret things.
-People do that by using visual, audio, and digital materials, from printed text and texts on internet to images, videos, and sound.
+To describe literacy in simpler language, we could say: People have literacy competence when they know how to find, understand, express, create and interpret things.
+People do that by using visual, audio, and digital materials, from printed text and texts on the internet to images, videos, and sound.